DANS-KNAW/easy-solr4files-index/README.md

       bag-uuid (required)
     ---

-    Subcommand: init - Rebuild the SOLR index from scratch for a bagstore --help   Show help message
+    Subcommand: init - Rebuild the SOLR index from scratch for one or all bagstore(s) --help   Show help message

      trailing arguments:
-      bag-store (required)
+      bag-store (not required)
     ---

     Subcommand: run-service - Starts EASY Update Solr4files Index as a daemon that services HTTP requests